raysan5/rfxgen/projects/CMake/README.md

 ## Usage

-To compile the example, use one of the following dependending on your build target...
+To compile the project, use one of the following dependending on your build target...

-### Desktop
+### Desktop (Windows, Linux, macOS)

 Use the following to build for desktop: